Singapore to ease some coronavirus curbs over next few weeks

-Some work premises will be allowed to gradually reopen, taking into account their importance to the economy and supply chains and their ability to minimize risks of transmission.
-Singapore is facing the deepest recession in its 55-year history, compounded by restrictions called 'circuit breakers' due to last until June 1, which include the closure of most workplaces and shops.
+Officials say workplaces will be allowed to reopen gradually, taking into account their importance to the economy and supply chains, as well as their ability to minimise the risk of infection.
+Singapore is facing the deepest recession in its 55-year history, compounded by so-called "circuit breaker" restrictions aimed at stemming the spread of the novel coronavirus that are due to last until June 1.

 - READ MORE ON: